-Trump Honors Labor Day With Attack On Jeff Sessions, Says Democrats Thought James Comey ‘Disgusting’
+Trump Honors Labor Day With Attack On Jeff Sessions, Says Democrats Thought James Comey Was ‘Disgusting’

 — Donald J. Trump (@realDonaldTrump) April 13, 2018

-CNN stated that this twitter rant is nothing more than Trump grandstanding to defend his supporters regardless of the facts of the cases, or the political fallout it is causing within his own administration.
+CNN stated that this Twitter rant is nothing more than Trump grandstanding to defend his supporters regardless of the facts of the cases, or the political fallout it is causing within his own administration.
 As Trump is expected to fire Sessions as soon as the midterm elections are completed, according to The Guardian, it looks as though he will be the whipping boy for all issues until then.